Date of Award:

 Kinesiology and Health Science

 The purpose of this study was to determine whether there is a significant difference between measured values of thoracic gas volume (MTGV) and predicted values of thoracic gas volume (PTGV) using the Bod Pod®.
 One hundred and thirteen college freshmen, both males and females, were tested using the Bod Pod® by first measuring thoracic gas volume with the Bod Pod® technique, then by using pre-determined values based on height, weight, and age that predict thoracic gas volume.
 Results of a paired t test showed that measured thoracic gas volume and predicted thoracic gas volume were significantly different.
 A Pearson’s product-moment correlation coefficient was calculated to be r = .60 which is significant at the p ≤ .05 level.
 A Bland and Altman plot was used to reveal any variability about the mean for individual participants MTGV and PTGV and the averages of each.
 A Pearson’s product-moment correlation coefficient was calculated for the data in the Bland and Altman plot.
 The correlation was calculated as .56, which is significant at the p ≤ .001 level.
 It was concluded that within the limitations of this study, there is a significant difference between MTGV and PTGV when using the Bod Pod® air displacement plethysmography system.

-Blaney, Phil A., "Predicted Versus Measured Thoracic Gas Volume For The Bod Pod® Air Displacement Plethysmography System" (2008).
-All Graduate Theses and Dissertations.
-Paper 113.
+Blaney, Phil A., "Predicted Versus Measured Thoracic Gas Volume for the Bod Pod® Air Displacement Plethysmography System" (2008).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+113.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .